-Have you ever been so frustrated with something that you decided to take matters into your own hands and fix it?
+Have you ever been so frustrated that you decided to take matters into your own hands and fix it?
 Golang or Go Language is a product of that frustration manifested with the talents of Rob Pike, Robert Griesemer, and Ken Thompson.
 It is a revolutionary language with versatile uses and plenty of Golang projects to work with.

 The language itself was designed at Google and is open-source, platform-independent, statically, and strongly typed in nature.
 However, it has all the positives of C, C++, Java, and Python while it overlooks their flaws.
 So, how about we explore what you can do with Golang as a beginner in 2022?
 Stay tuned!

 The best way to learn a language is to implement it; the same goes for the Go language.
 Hence, we are about to tell you about 10 of the best open-source Golang projects out there below that are beginner friendly and trendy.